Kalin-Konstantinov/games-play/server/README.md

 ### Logout

-To logout user send the following request on `/users/logout`:
+To logout user send following request to `/users/logout`:

 ```
 {